hahusahin/loan_payback_prediction/README.md

-# Employee Attrition Prediction
+# LendingClub Loan Prediction using Neural Networks

 ### Goal
-Using the extensive data that Human Resources team collected in a business, my goal is to develop a model that could predict which employees are more likely to quit
+Given historical data on loans with information on whether or not the borrower defaulted (charge-off), can we build a model that can predict wether a borrower will pay back their loan or not?

 ### Data Description
 * The dataset has a total of 396030 observations (very big) with 27 variables.

 * Target variable is the binary variable of loan status.

-### Exploratory Data Analysis - Modeling
+### Exploratory Data Analysis
 * Missing values are detected and filled, unnecesarry features are deleted

 * Target variable's distribution is examined

 * Relationship between target variable and the features are examined and some observations are made

-* Scaling is applied.
+* Normalization is applied.

-* Logistic Regression, XGBoost and Artificial Neural Network (ANN) models are tried.

-* As the data is imbalanced, I tried to minimize the false negatives because the most important employees that we should concentrate on is the ones who actually left but the model predicted as stayed.
-So, Recall is taken as the main metric and overall of 85% recall obtained.
+### Modeling
+* Data is splitted into train and test set.

+* An artificial neural network of 4 layers is created, Dropout is added to 3 layers to avoid overfitting.

+* Sigmoid activation function is used for output layer and Relu for the remaining layers.

+* The model is trained with 25 epochs of batch size 256 in Tensorflow and overall accuracy of 89% obtained.

 ### Libraries Used
 * pandas, numpy
 * matplotlib, seaborn
-* sklearn, xgboost
+* sklearn
 * keras, tensorflow